Cheesy Brussels Sprouts

 Fried brussels sprouts

 Reheat the skillet with the bacon grease to medium-high heat.
 Add minced garlic.
 Place brussels sprouts, cut side down on the skillet, cover and let cook until the bottom of the sprouts have browned (about 2-4 minutes).
-May have to work in batches.
+You might have to work in batches.
 The brussels sprouts don’t need to cook all the way through yet.

 - 1 clove minced garlic